-Test-boards were developed to analyze the role of the groundplane split in EMI and determine the validity of the proposed models.
-The test-boards were S-bus daughter-cards.
-S-bus cards are frequently used by Sun Microsystems and therefore the test-boards may be analyzed in a wide range of high-speed machines.
-The test-boards were used in a Sparcstation 20 and an S1000 server with similar results.
+Test-boards were developed to analyze the role of the groundplane split in EMI and determine the validity of the models.
+The test-boards are s-bus daughter-cards.
+S-bus cards are frequently used by Sun Microsystems and therefore the test-boards may be analyzed in a wide range of highspeed machines.
+The test-boards were used in a Sparcstation 20 and an S1000 server and similar results were observed.
+The board layouts may be found in the Appendix.

-Two test-boards were built.
-The boards were identical except that one has a continuous groundplane and the other has a split groundplane.
-The boards were fitted with SMA PCB jacks to allow measurement at different locations.
-Figure 6 shows the basic design for the test-board with a groundplane split.
+Two test-boards were developed.
+The boards are identical except that one has a continuous groundplane and the other has a split groundplane.
+The boards were fitted with SMA PCB jacks to allow measurement at different locations around the boards.
+Figure 10 shows the basic design for the test-board with a groundplane split.
+For detailed figures regarding the board layout, the reader is referred to the Appendix.
 For measuring the impedance of the groundplane split, the SMA PCB mount jack was connected to the SMA bulkhead through with a short 0.085" semi-rigid coaxial cable.
-The housing of the SMA jack was connected to the chassis island, and the centerconductor was routed over the split using zero ohm resistors.
+The housing of the SMA jack was connected to the chassis island, while the center-conductor was routed over the split using zero ohm resistors.
 The impedance of the groundplane split was measured using a HP4291A Impedance/Material Analyzer (1 MHz - 1.8 GHz).
-The general setup configuration is shown in Figure 7.
+A Sparcstation 20 and a S1000 Server were used as test-beds.
+The results from each test-bed were similar.
+The general setup configuration is shown in Figure 11.
 The impedance analyzer was calibrated and then compensated to the end of the attached semi-rigid cable.
-Consequently, the measurement reference plane was at the SMA PCB mount jack on the chassis island.
+Consequently, the value measured by the analyzer was the impedance measured at the SMA PCB mount jack on the chassis island.
 No peripherals or power cables were connected to the test-bed during impedance measurements.